wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

 |Encoder Modules|

-The FPGA handles encoders either through a counter module or an encoder module, depending on the `Decoding type`_ - the choice is handled automatically by WPILib.
+The FPGA handles encoders either through a counter module or an encoder module, depending on the :ref:`decoding type <decoding-type>` - the choice is handled automatically by WPILib.
 The FPGA contains 8 encoder modules.

 The Encoder class
 -----------------